wrightmat/wrightmat.github.io/obsidian/dnd/characters/The Architect.md

 #npc

-Gender: Female
+Gender:: Female
-Occupation: Priest
+Occupation:: Priest
-Race: Simulacrum of a Warforged
+Race:: Simulacrum of a Warforged

 The Architect is a mysterious individual, and primary priest of The Travelers followers on the moon of Zarantyr.
 She resides in a large temple to the Traveler on The Shifting Islands, where the temple itself is only revealed randomly.
 No one on the Islands has actually seen her, but she directs the actions of the race(s) currently present on the Islands via a group known as The Cabinet of Faces, comprised of acolytes of the Traveler.